 Sichuan Opera – Rapid and Varied Face Changing

 Sichuan Opera is renowned among Chinese opera.
-Face-changing, to highlight characters’ emotional changes, is its most brilliant feature.
+Face-changing, to highlight characters’ emotional changes, is the most brilliant feature.
 When actors perform face-changing, they will tear off, rub or blow away the mask on their face to present a new mask under the previous one.

 As well as on stage, tourists can watch Sichuan Opera in some restaurants or tea houses on the streets.
 You can watch Sichuan Opera for free, as long as you order food or a cup of tea.